nhejazi/haldensify/paper/paper.md

 semiparametric estimation of quantities motivated by causal inference [@bang2005doubly; @vdl2006targeted; @vdl2011targeted].
-In such cases, undersmoothing methods have been developed to allow for the formulation of regular, asymptotically linear and efficient inverse probability weighted estimators of causal effects [e.g., @ertefaie2020nonparametric;
+In such cases, undersmoothing methods have been developed to allow for the formulation of regular, asymptotically linear and efficient inverse probability weighted (IPW) estimators of causal effects [e.g., @ertefaie2020nonparametric;
 @hejazi2022efficient].